 - Vicarious reinforcement

 Humans are naturally inclined to observe others and then try to imitate those actions.
-However, it the process itself involves a number of key steps.
+However, this process itself involves a number of key steps.
 Factors such as attention and memory can play a role in how well an observed behavior is learned and remembered.

 In the observational learning process:

 In order to learn a behavior, people must first pay attention to it.
 If a person wants to learn something, the first thing they need to do is pay attention to what is happening.
 This often means that the action needs to stand out in some way.

 For example, you might pay attention to someone who is engaging in an action that you find interesting in some way.
 If you happen to love basketball, for example, you might pay closer attention to how another player throws the ball toward the hoop.

 In some cases, this might involve directly watching someone perform an action.
 It can also involve watching someone do something in an asynchronous format, such as watching it on television, in a movie, or in a video game.